112th Infantry Regiment (United States): World War I

+Interwar period

+The 112th Infantry arrived at the port of Newport News on 4 May 1919 on the troopship USS Mercury and was demobilized 6 May 1919 at Camp Dix, New Jersey.
+Per the terms of the National Defense Act of 1920, the regiment was reconstituted in the National Guard in 1921, assigned to the 28th Division, and allotted to the state of Pennsylvania.
+It was reorganized on 1 April 1921 by redesignation of the 16th Infantry, Pennsylvania National Guard (organized on 16 October 1919; headquarters organized on 30 July 1920 and federally recognized at Grove City, Pennsylvania) as the 112th Infantry.
+It participated in the 150th anniversary of Cornwallis’ surrender at Yorktown, Virginia, in October 1931.
+The 2nd Battalion was called up for strike duty in the coal fields around Brownsville, Pennsylvania, in June 1933.
+The entire regiment called up to perform relief duties in connection with the flooding of the Schuylkill and Susquehanna Rivers in April 1936.
+The regimental headquarters was relocated 1 August 1937 to Kane, Pennsylvania.
+The regiment conducted annual summer training most years at Mount Gretna, Pennsylvania, 1921–34 and Indiantown Gap, Pennsylvania, 1935–38.
+The regiment was inducted into federal service on 17 February 1941 and moved to Indiantown Gap, where it arrived on 27 February 1941.

 World War II

 The regiment was again called to active federal service on 17 February 1941, 10 months prior to the attack on Pearl Harbor.
 After years of training, the unit first entered the continent of Europe on the Normandy beaches following the D-Day landing.
 It became the 112th Infantry Regimental Combat Team which consisted of the 112th Infantry Regiment, the 229th Field Artillery Battalion, the 103rd Engineer Battalion, Company C, 447th Antiaircraft Artillery Battalion, and Company C, 630th Tank Destroyer Battalion.
 28th Division commander James E. Wharton was in his first day of command when a German sniper shot him while he was at the 112th Infantry's command post.
 The regiment plowed through France and Germany, participating in the capture of Paris and the bitter fighting in the Huertgen Forest.
 At one point, after the fight for Kommerscheidt, the regiment was reduced to 300 men.
 During December 1944, the 112th Infantry Regimental Combat Team was holding a 6-1/2-mile long sector which the Germans attacked with nine divisions.
 The unit inflicted 1600 casualties and destroyed eighteen tanks during nine days of continuous action, that was later known as the Battle of the Bulge.
 The regiment was awarded battle streamers marked Normandy, Northern France, Ardennes-Alsace, Rhineland, and Central Europe for its service in World War II.
 The unit was also awarded the Distinguished Unit Citation for its actions during the Battle of the Bulge, from 16 to 24 December 1944.
 The unit was mustered out of federal service on 6 December 1945 at Camp Gordon, Georgia.

 The 112th remained an organic unit of the 28th Infantry Division throughout World War II.